Chitra Pournami (film): Plot

 Sengodan's parents are murdered by their zamindar and his sister gets separated from him on Chitra Pournami day.
 He vows vengeance on the same day and attempts to take the zamindar's life every year on that day.
 Several years later, he plans to kill the zamindar, but is shocked upon realising that his sister is now the landlord's cherished and beloved daughter-in-law leading a peaceful life.

 Sengodan falls in love with the zamindar's daughter and marries her.
 He now has to decide which is greater: revenge or his present relations.
 Though he keeps tilting towards vengeance and the zamindar continues in different ways to get rid of him manipulating his relationship with his daughter as well as his daughter-in-law, he slowly softens.
-When the climatic moment arrived where the zamindar's life is in his hands, he hears his child crying upon being birthed, changes his mind and lets the zamindar live as he does not want his child to suffer they way he did without a father.
+When the climatic moment arrives where the zamindar's life is in his hands, he hears his child crying upon being birthed and changes his mind letting the zamindar live as he does not want his child to suffer the way he did without a father.